 Dr. Debbye Turner Bell may have been the winner of the 1990 Miss America Pageant, but she isn’t just a pretty face.
 She’s appeared on Animal Planet's Cats 101 and Dogs 101.
 Read more about her on Dr. Turner's personal site DebbyeTurner.com.

 Dr. Debbye Turner has also been the resident veterinarian for CBS News and had some very valuable tips to contribute.
 Here's what she has to say about pet food industry.

 6. Pet food is big business, but it can’t always be trusted

 Americans spend as much as $16 billion a year on pet food.
 There’s a lot of competition for that money, but many owners have no idea what’s in their dog’s food.
-The pet food recalls of 2007 should teach us how disastrous that can be for our dog’s health.
+As a result, there's a lot of controversies surrounding the pet food industry.
+The pet food recalls of 2007 alone should teach us how disastrous it can all be for our dog’s health.

 7. Look for ingredients you know on the label

 Avoid artificial ingredients, preservatives, flavors, and colors.
 The first ingredients should be a recognizable one, such as meat, grains, fruit or vegetables.

 Ingredients like corn, wheat, dairy, eggs, soy and beef products are all common allergens, so we need to be aware of how our dog digest them and what they can do to pets.